-- a) Provide a description of the current program facilities and instructional resources, such as library resources and technology, and explain how they meet the functional needs of the program. - 2.
+- a) Provide a description of the current program facilities (classrooms/labs) and instructional resources, such as library resources, technology, and institutional research.
+Explain how facilities and resources meet the functional needs of the program. - 2.
 Programs routinely assess the facilities and resources and recommend changes, if appropriate.